Julie-ANANI/carousel-menu/README.md

 - umi-community-front
 - umi-quiz-application-front

+### Installation
+`npm i umi-style-framework --save`

+Then, you can import it in style.scss or angular.json under assets.

+### Import path
+node_modules/umi-style-framework/scss/umi.scss

 ### Please be careful not to change the files directly of this repository when added as a sub-project.

 ###To add this repository to another repository as a clone run the following commands from the root path: